AdaXH/glitch-effect-plugin/README.md

 # glitch-effect
 image glitch effect

-It's effect can't been shown in github , just download it to your local
+It's effect can't been shown in github , it can really work in my local